cloudinary-community/netlify-plugin-cloudinary/README.md

 The fetch method allows you to use Cloudinary delivery by providing a remote URL.
 Learn more about using delivering remote images with [fetch](https://cloudinary.com/documentation/fetch_remote_images).

+> Note: if you are currently restricting Fetched URLs, you need to ensure your Netlify URL is listed under allowed fetch domains.
+Older accounts may restrict fetched images by default.
+Read more about [restricting the allowed fetch domains](https://cloudinary.com/documentation/fetch_remote_images#restricting_the_allowed_fetch_domains).

 **upload - Unsigned**

 Unsigned uploads require an additional [Upload Preset](https://cloudinary.com/documentation/upload_presets) set up and configured in your Cloudinary account.